 In cooperation with its suppliers, the Asahi Group engages in procurement to preserve the global environment and local communities, in accordance with the Asahi Group Sustainable Procurement Principles.
-In 2020, continuing on from 2015, 2016 and 2018, we conducted a Supplier CSR Questionnaire to gain an understanding of all suppliers' ESG (Environment/Social/Government) initiatives, to assess their risks and to resolve potential issues.
+We conduct a Supplier CSR Questionnaire to gain an understanding of all suppliers‘ ESG (Environmental/Social/Governance) initiatives, to assess their risks and to resolve potential issues.
+We require our suppliers to submit a Questionnaire, and we carried out this survey in 2015, 2016, 2018, and 2020.

 The Asahi Group does not immediately suspend or cancel transactions with suppliers if issues are discovered through the Supplier CSR Questionnaire, but we are convinced that working together with you to resolve those issues will contribute to resolving challenges in society on a fundamental level.